MicrosoftDocs/win32/desktop-src/tablet/iinkanalyzer-getanalysishintsbyname.md

 ---
-Description: 'Retrieves all of the analysis hint IContextNode objects that are attached to the IInkAnalyzer and that have the specified name.' ms.assetid: '15269ee0-055c-424e-be49-945f47e8a77e'
+Description: Retrieves all of the analysis hint IContextNode objects that are attached to the IInkAnalyzer and that have the specified name. ms.assetid: 15269ee0-055c-424e-be49-945f47e8a77e
-title: 'IInkAnalyzer::GetAnalysisHintsByName method'
+title: IInkAnalyzerGetAnalysisHintsByName method
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # IInkAnalyzer::GetAnalysisHintsByName method